 5. Leverage Header Bidding

 Header bidding is one of the best ways to increase ad revenue.
-It allows multiple ad platforms to bid on your ad space simultaneously instead of waiting in a fixed order like in the traditional waterfall setup.
+It allows multiple ad platforms to bid for your ad space simultaneously, rather than waiting in a fixed order as in the traditional waterfall setup.
 When more advertisers compete for your inventory simultaneously, you get higher bids and better prices, which means more money for the same ad space.

 It is said that header bidding websites can earn up to 40% more revenue than waterfall-only setups.
 Thus, header bidding also increases ad fill rates and ad quality.
 The winning ad is usually more relevant and valuable when bidding in real-time and incorporating multiple demand sources.

-Since header bidding solutions provide more control and value for every impression, it’s a smart step for publishers seeking to grow revenue without adding more ad units.
+Since header bidding solutions offer greater control and value per impression, it’s a smart step for publishers seeking to grow revenue without adding more ad units.

 For example, Sevio Ad Manager offers built-in header bidding support.
 It connects with trusted platforms, allowing publishers to do header bidding without coding.
 You can also combine header bidding with direct deals, all managed from one dashboard.
 It’s simple, efficient, and hassle-free.